nagolyhprum/learn-aws/readme.md

 $ make dev
 ```

+This will set up a watch on both server and client and add hot reloading in docker.

 Start a prod server:

 ```bash
 $ make prod
 ```

+Will build and run code in forever.

 Test your code with coverage:

 ```bash
 $ make test
 ```

+Fires up docker to do integration testing.